-I store all of my task cards in sandwich baggies.
+I store all of the task cards I use for my center activities in sandwich baggies.
 I typically write the name of the activity on the bag, and I sometimes write how many cards are in the bag.
 I’ve found that this makes clean-up a little easier.

-I’m pretty selective on the center or station activities that I actually have out and available to my students.
-There are always a handful of activities for our current topic, as well as a few review activities from different units, but I don’t like to have too much out at a time.
-I organize these into different tubs that I bought from Really Good Stuff.
-The were pricy but worth every penny.
-I LOVE being able to stack things neatly!
-Each tub is given a number, and the number correlates to which activity students complete and where they complete the activity.
-Numbering the tubs makes them very interchangeable, so when I want to change station activities, I don’t have to relabel anything.
+I’m pretty selective on the center or station activities that I have out and available to my students.
+There are always a handful of activities for our current topic, as well as a few review activities from different units.
+I organize activities these into plastic trays that I bought from Really Good Stuff.
+It’s such a help to be able to stack things neatly, and I like being able to see what is inside each container!
+I number each container, and the number on the container correlates to the activity students complete.
+The number also indicates where students complete the activity.
+For example, if my students are at Center 5, they take the Center 5 container and go the designated location for Center 5.
+The numbered tubs makes them interchangeable.
+When I want to change center activities, I don’t have to relabel anything.

-Inside my station tubs is everything my students need to complete the station(s).
-I occasionally like to include sleeves for recording sheets to save on paper and copies, so I have included wipes and dry erase markers in any storage tub that has a recording sheet.
-If the activity or game requires any manipulatives, I store those in the tub as well.
+Inside the containers is everything students need to complete the math center activity.
+I occasionally include clear sleeves for recording sheets to save on paper and copies, so I have included wipes and dry erase markers in any storage tub that has a recording sheet.
+If the activity or game requires any manipulatives, I store those in the container as well.